KEDuran/Weather_Dashboard/README.md

 THEN I am presented with the last searched city forecast
 ```

-### Notes on My Approach
+### Notes to Consider for My Developer Approach

 #### Last Searched City Logic

-Based on the acceptance criteria outlined above, I developed the weather app to repopulate the weather dashboard data upon refresh for the last city that was actually searched by being typed into the search city input item and then followed by actually clicking on the search button. _Any click activity within the city search history buttons will not trigger any "stored last city searched" logic_.
+Based on the acceptance criteria outlined above, I developed the weather dashboard app to repopulate weather data upon refresh for the last city that was actually searched by (a) being typed into the search city input item and (b) then followed by clicking on the search button. _Any click activity within the city search history buttons will not trigger any "stored last city searched" logic included in the script.js file_.

-#### Auto Default for No Search History
+#### Auto Default for No Search History Scenario

-The weather dashboard is also designed to automatically default and populate Austin, Texas weather data if no city was previously searched.
-The last searched city I entered for testing was Pflugerville, TX so my sample screenshot below shows weather data for Pflugerville, TX as of Saturday (5/23/2020) night.
+The weather dashboard is also designed to automatically populate Austin, Texas weather data if no previous city search history is avaliable.
+The weather dashboard screenshot below shows the weather data for Austin, Texas.

 #### Applied United States EPA UV Index Categories

 Before starting this homework assignment, I conducted some additional research regarding UV index categories.
-Based on my research, the [United States Environmental Protection Agency](https://www.epa.gov/sunsafety/uv-index-1), there are five UV index categories.
-As a result, I used the following five categories to determine the coloration of the UV index readings in the weather dashboard app.
+Based on my research, the [United States Environmental Protection Agency](https://www.epa.gov/sunsafety/uv-index-1) measures UV index according to five categories - demonstrated in the UV index screenshot below.
+As a result, I used the following five categories when applying the coloration categories for the UV index readings in the weather dashboard app.

 ![US EPA UV Index Categories](./Assets/Images/UV_Index.png)